Empower students to explore by building professional connections

 Interactive workbook

-A digital or physical workbook detailing the specific steps and action items of the Career Launch Method and Explore Your Social Capital method
+A digital or physical workbook detailing the specific steps and action items of the Career Launch Method and Explore Your Social Capital Method

 Micro-learning videos